It’s widely known that the Project Management Professional (PMP)® exam is changing in July 2020, but what exactly is going to be different?

 - Should I be worried about PMP exam changes?

-Whoa, the exam is changing?
+Whoah, the exam is changing?
 I didn’t know.
 How did that happen?

 OK, so maybe it’s not that widely known.

-In other words, they look at what a project manager actually does day-to-day and link this back to the qualification.
-If they didn’t, you’d find that the PMP exam was still based on the ways of working we had back when the credential was first introduced.
+In other words, PMI (or more specifically, the agency contracted to do this work) look at what a project manager actually does day-to-day and link this back to the qualification.
+If they didn’t, you’d find that the PMP exam was still based on the ways of working we had back when the certification was first introduced.

 When is the PMP® exam changing?

-11 January 2016 is the last day to take the test under the current version so if you are currently studying and you don’t want to have to think about these changes, crack on and book your exam before then.
+30 June 2020 is the last day to take the test under the current version so if you are currently studying and you don’t want to have to think about these changes, crack on and book your exam before then.